iusehooks/redhooks/README.md

 # Apply Middleware

 As for Redux, [middleware](https://redux.js.org/advanced/middleware) is a way to extend Redhooks with custom functionality.
-Middleware are functions which receive the store's `dispatch` and `getState` as named arguments, and subsequently return a function.
+Middleware is functions which receive the store's `dispatch` and `getState` as named arguments and subsequently return a function.
 Redhooks supports the use of redux middleware like [redux-thunk](https://www.npmjs.com/package/redux-thunk), [redux-saga](https://www.npmjs.com/package/redux-saga) or you could write custom middleware to conform to the middleware API.

 ## Custom middleware - Logger Example